What Is Bounce Rate? Your Analytics Tool Is Probably Measuring It Wrong

 Your bounce rate is probably wrong

-So what does this do to your bounce rate?
-It creates a sampling bias.
-The visitors who accept cookies and don't use ad blockers tend to be less privacy-conscious, less tech-savvy, and may behave differently from the visitors you're not seeing.
-Your bounce rate is calculated from maybe 30-40% of your real traffic, and that 30-40% is not a representative sample.
+So what does that do to your bounce rate?
+It tilts the sample.
+The people who accept cookies and skip ad blockers skew less privacy-minded and less technical, and there's no reason to assume they behave like the people you can't see.
+Your bounce rate comes from maybe 40-60% of your real traffic, and that 40-60% is not a fair slice of the whole.

-This is not a small problem.
-When the UK's Information Commissioner's Office (the regulator that enforces privacy law) implemented a properly compliant consent banner on their own website, their tracked traffic dropped by 90.8%.
-That's the regulator's own site.
+This is not a rounding error.
+When the UK's Information Commissioner's Office, the regulator that enforces privacy law, put a properly compliant consent banner on its own website, its tracked traffic fell by 90.8%.
+Nine in ten visitors, gone from the data.
+On the website of the people who write the rules.

-GA4's Consent Mode v2 attempts to address this by "modeling" the behavior of non-consenting users using AI.
-But you're getting estimated data presented as real analytics.
-For a metric as context-dependent as bounce rate, adding another layer of estimation on top of an already incomplete dataset makes the number even less trustworthy.
+GA4's Consent Mode v2 tries to patch the hole by "modeling" the non-consenting visitors with AI.
+So now you're handed an estimate dressed up as analytics.
+For a metric as touchy about context as bounce rate, stacking a guess on top of an already lopsided dataset doesn't make the number sturdier.
+It makes it harder to trust.

 What cookie-based analytics actually see